 You can either select to log oxygen concentration or oxygen saturation on your instrument.

-To see how this set-up is done see the Operating Manual or the OxyView software.
+To see how this set-up is done see the Operating Manual for 3830 and 3835 optodes or the OxyView software.

 If you also would like to log the Optode's internal temperature sensor you will have to order the Oxygen Optode model 3930 which can output the temperature in parallel in VR22 format.